Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 ## Channel closing behaviour

 Closing the channel signals that no more items can be sent to it or read from it.
-But what happens to already pending receive or send operaations depends on the type of channel.
+But what happens to already pending receive or send operations depends on the type of channel.

 **Buffered channel**